wildemat/meta-json-lite/README.md

 Liteweight repo to explore data from a json object

+Edit: Actually turns out this is just an experiment on making a GUI for `jq`-esque behavior....

 I get a complex json object and want to extract conclusions from it.
 But I have to write a script to load a file, parse objects, print to console for debugging, etc.
 I want a UI to load in JSON text, convert it to usable objects and datatypes that I can query and view.